Modernization

 mins read

-Your best relationship managers aren't inefficient - your operating model is asking them to do the system's work.
+Your best relationship managers aren't inefficient, but your operating model is asking them to do the system's work.

 Private banking leaders often hear the same story: "Our RMs are stretched."
 But the root cause isn't effort or talent.
 It's that high-value relationship work is being squeezed out by low-value operational work - reconciliation, rekeying, chasing information, and coordinating across tools.